rushil1904/Craigslit-Scrapper/README.md

 Here's [Craiglist Scrapper](https://scrapper-craigslist.herokuapp.com ), a website providing you a visually appealing and faster way to use Craigslist.

 The site returns results for the Delhi location.
-Upon searching for any item, the website will return the results in a 3 column grid with the item's picture, title, description and its price.
+Upon searching for any item, the website will return the results in a 3 column grid with the item's picture, title, description and its price(if available).

 Framework: **Django**